8 Things You Should Know Before Leasing A New Car

 Some automakers are spot-on with their estimates.
 Others intentionally inflate their residual values to make their leases cheaper.
 And sometimes they just get it wrong.
 Regardless, when you lease, someone else takes on the risk and uncertainty of depreciation.

-6. Sometimes, You Can Cash Out On Any Lease Equity You Have
+6. Sometimes, You Can Cash Out On Lease Equity

 Sometimes, the opposite scenario happens: your car is worth more at lease-end than its official residual value.
 This might occur if your car becomes highly desirable in the used car market.